American Exhibition

-The American Exhibition was a world's fair held at Earls Court in West Brompton, London, in 1887 in the year of Queen Victoria's golden jubilee.
+The American Exhibition was a world's fair held at Earls Court in West Brompton, London, in 1887, the year of Queen Victoria's golden jubilee.

 Support for an exhibition had been sought in 1886, but with a loss of support and the British government insisting that an American exhibition not compete with the Colonial and Indian Exhibition, the American Exhibition was deferred to 1887.

 The American aim of participating was to display the latest agricultural, mechanical and textile products and inventions from the United States, but the main attraction was the Wild West show featuring Buffalo Bill, part of Colorado's contribution.

 Other exhibitions included a showing of Albert Bierstadt's painting of the Bahama Islands: A Nor'wester in the Bahama Island.

-The Wild West Show
+The Wild West show

 The 1887 American Exhibition was the first time that William Cody's Wild West show came to London.